mechtron/jira-gsheets-exporter/README.md

 ## Executive summary

 Exports data for a particular Jira project to a Google Sheet for further analysis.
-Includes Terraform IaC to provision an AWS Lambda function that runs every hour to keep your Google Sheet data up-to-date.
+Provisions a AWS Lambda function that runs every hour to keep your Google Sheet data up-to-date.

 ## Features